GBehrends/Ethiopia_Demography/02_Alignment/readme.md

 - samplelist: a list of all sample fastq prefixes to align
 - references: a list of corresponding reference assemblies to align each sample fastq too.
 Must be in the same order.

  Step 2: Run the trim_align script.
 Each step within the script is annotated.
-The script assumes that all references are gzipped.
+The script assumes that all reference assemblies are gzipped.
 The end products are filtered bam files with indexes.